danielela/kgp_website/README.md

 ## Plugins

-Dillinger is currently extended with the following plugins.
+kgp_website is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin | README |